 Let’s have a look.

 Located in the bustling Chelsea Piers area of Manhattan, the Chelsea Market is set in a repurposed factory where the first Oreos were made.
-Inside the corridors, you’ll find locals selling all types of food–ranging from cheese to lobster all the way to some of the most sought-after meat in the United States.
-As a result, the Market attracts a ton of different vendors and passersby looking for a quick, delicious bite to eat.
+Inside the corridors, you’ll find locals selling all types of food – ranging from cheese to lobster, all the way through to some of the most sought-after meat in the United States.
+As a result, the market attracts a ton of different vendors and passersby looking for a quick, delicious bite to eat.

 Located right on the waterfront of one of the most rapidly-growing areas of New York City, Williamsburg’s “Smorgasburg'' market has over 100 vendors.
 It is the largest open-air market in the United States, making it a highly sought-after destination for those people looking for a variety of high-quality options.
 While enjoying your meal, you’ll also be able to take in gorgeous views of Manhattan Island.